tk0miya/sphinxcontrib-googledrive/README.rst

 Server to Server Applications`_ and create your service account.
 And please generate a private key for the account.

-.. _Google Client Libraries: Using OAuth 2.0 for Server to Server Applications`: https://developers.google.com/api-client-library/python/auth/service-accounts
+.. _Google Client Libraries\: Using OAuth 2.0 for Server to Server Applications: https://developers.google.com/api-client-library/python/auth/service-accounts

 Configure Sphinx
 ----------------